 Milk kefir grains turn regular milk into healthy living beverage.
 The grains were so special that the early users guarded them as a prized heritage.
 It was the Russians who first conducted official medical studies and declared that milk kefir was effective in treating tuberculosis.
 Users, however, know very well that it can treat more than that.

 Somehow, after thousands of years, kefir reached my own kitchen in the United States.
 Today, I regularly drink milk kefir and experiment with water kefir from time to time.
-I enjoy the benefits.
+I enjoy the benefits of kefir.
 By taking kefir regularly (not only when I feel like it or when I’m sick), I feel protected from a number of digestive-, immuno- and neural-based illnesses.

 Both milk kefir and water kefir are known to prevent and treat tuberculosis, ulcer, diarrhea, colitis, reflux, urinary tract infection, prostate cancer, colon cancer, and HIV/AIDS.
 They also help control hypertension, blood sugar and diabetes.
 Users also observe a calming sensation, and so kefir is known around the world as a cure against depression, anxiety and ADHD (attention deficit hyperactivity disorder).

 Both milk kefir grains and water kefir grains are rich in probiotics although they have different bacterial strains.
 There are much, much more probiotics in kefir than yogurt or any other health drinks.
 Yogurt (considered a very helpful health drink by many) contains only two types of bacterial strain with billions of helpful microorganisms; kefir, on the other hand, has 10 strains with trillions of helpful bacteria.
 Kefir is clearly 10 times more beneficial than milk or yogurt.
 The people in Caucasus knew this by heart, now we know this based on medical studies and documented cases.